JudithEtxebarrieta/OPTECOT/README.md

 ### What problems does OPTECOT solve?
 The procedure is designed to be applied to **population-based optimization algorithms**.
-In addition, it is necessary to have a **parameter** that is part of the definition of the objective function and whose modification allows us to control the computational cost of an evaluation.
+In addition, it is necessary to have a **parameter** (denoted as $\theta$ in the paper) that is part of the definition of the objective function and whose modification allows us to control the computational cost of an evaluation.
 We tested OPTECOT in the four environments shown below (the selected parameter and algorithms can be consulted in Table 2), and it is also applicable to any other environment that meets these two requirements.

 It is important to emphasize that OPTECOT has been designed to be applied when the available computational resources are not enough for the optimization algorithm to converge.
 Otherwise, it is not recommended to apply OPTECOT, since there is enough time for the original version of the algorithm to converge.
 <figure>